 When do I need to use an ACE wrap?

 ACE wraps are used to help reduce swelling of an injured area of the body and to help restrain loose joints.
 It also serves to hold bandages and splints in place after an injury of the upper or lower extremities during the healing process.
 If a sprain does not heal correctly. the joint may become unstable, resulting in weakness or re-injury of the affected limb.
 Proper initial care of a sprain is critical to the healing process.
+ACE bandage wrap can also provide an additional source of support during activities.

 What to expect when coming into our office?